-Service Expectations For Reappointment And Tenure
+Service Expectations to the Department and University For Reappointment And Tenure Eligible Faculty

-Probationary faculty members at both instructor and assistant professor ranks are expected to participate in basic departmental service in their first two years, with the first year focusing on learning about the department and institution, and the second year seeing the faculty member engage in some actual basic departmental service.
-Basic departmental service is the only category of departmental service expected of probationary faculty.
+Probationary tenure track faculty members are expected to participate in basic departmental service in their first two years, with the first year focusing on learning about the department and institution, and the second year seeing the faculty member engage in some actual basic departmental service.
+Basic departmental service is the only category of departmental service expected of probationary tenure-track faculty.

-In the third year, it is expected that the probationary faculty member will engage in basic university service and continue at this level through the application for tenure.
+In the third year, it is expected that the probationary tenure-track faculty member will engage in basic university service and continue at this level through the application for tenure.S